Dominaeon/Neopets-Mystic-Murmurs/README.md

 mini

 ### Description
 This is a solver for the mystic murmurs puzzle for the novemeber plot in neo.
-Just replace the text in text1,2,3 .txt with copy pasts from your murmer.
+Just replace the text in text1,2,3 .txt with copy pastes from your murmer.

 The answer will be one of these locations: